CBS Sports Network: 2020s

 On January 9, 2020, the Mountain West Conference announced that it had reached a new six-year deal with CBS and Fox Sports for its top-tier basketball and football rights.
-CBSSN will remain the conference's primary broadcaster with 23 football games and 23 men's basketball games per-season, and there will be an option for selected games and the conference men's basketball championship to air on CBS, and events in Olympic sports to air on CBSSN beginning in 2021.
+CBS Sports Network will remain the conference's primary broadcaster with 23 football games and 23 men's basketball games per-season, and there will be an option for selected games and the conference men's basketball championship to air on CBS, and events in Olympic sports to air on CBS Sports Network beginning in 2021.
 The Mountain West football championship and Boise State home games will move to a Fox network.

-CBSSN acquired a package of World of Outlaws events from June 20 to July 4.
+CBS Sports Network acquired a package of World of Outlaws events from June 20 to July 4.

-On September 11, 2020, Bellator MMA announced that its events would move to CBSSN moving forward, after having previously aired on Paramount Network, which is in the process of abandoning non-scripted development in favor of films.
+On September 11, 2020, Bellator MMA announced that its events would move to CBS Sports Network moving forward, after having previously aired on Paramount Network, which is in the process of abandoning non-scripted development in favor of films.
 Bellator and Paramount Network were under Viacom when the company merged with CBS Corporation to form ViacomCBS.
 However, only five months later, the promotion announced that it would instead move to CBS's sister premium network Showtime.

 On April 19, 2021, the World Series of Poker and CBS Sports announced a multi-year rights agreement with PokerGO to become the domestic television partner for the WSOP Main Event and various WSOP bracelet events, ending its long-term relationship with ESPN.

 Beginning in January 2023, CBS Sports HQ has produced a three hour sports information show for CBS Sports Network entitled CBS Sports HQ Spotlight.

+On April 27, 2023, the channel announced a new multi-year broadcasting rights deal with the Canadian Football League, becoming the new U.S. TV rightsholder to the league; the channel will broadcast 34 CFL games for the 2023 season.

+On May 29, 2025, The Professional Bowlers Association (PBA) announced that CBS stations will carry all five events of the PBA World Series of Bowling in the 2026 and 2027 seasons.
+CBS Sports Network will have live coverage of four "animal pattern" events, while CBS terrestrial stations will host live coverage of the crown jewel of the World Series: the PBA World Championship finals.
+In addition, the PBA Tour Finals, which has been aired on CBS Sports Network since the 2017 season, will return to the network with a new format and new name: PBA Commissioner's Cup.